Yakovlev MC-21: Development

 The program was launched in 2007, planning a 2016 introduction.

 In 2009, the MC-21 was in the "pre-design" phase, with projected completion of the first prototype in 2013 and the first flight in 2014.
 By June 2011, the "pre-design" phase was completed and the "working design" stage was under way with three-dimensional models and drawings for subcontractors and suppliers, to be completed by mid-2012.
 In February 2012, Russian deputy prime minister Dmitry Rogozin announced it was slated to begin certification tests in 2015/2016 and to enter production in 2020.

 The unit cost of the MC-21-200 is US$ 72 million, and US$91 million for the MC-21-300.

 On 8 June 2016, the -300 was rolled-out in Irkutsk, East Siberia, six years after program launch and with 175 orders.
 It could be the first commercial aircraft to use out of autoclave composite manufacturing for its wings.
 The program faces domination of the single-aisle market by Airbus and Boeing.
 Russian protectionism is hampering access to critical western suppliers for the avionics, landing gear, hydraulics, power systems and engines.
 Its introduction was delayed to the end of 2018.
-It is comparable to the Airbus A320neo or Boeing 737 MAX and could replace the outgoing Tu-134, Tu-154, Tu-204 and Yak-42.
+It is comparable to the Airbus A320neo or Boeing 737 MAX and could replace the outgoing Tupolev Tu-134, Tu-154, Tu-204 and Yak-42.